Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 User can keep the current default values without modifying anything.
 Advanced user are advised to look into code what is the effect of each parameter. **Value can be changed but not the length of tables.
 Values MUST be entered as decimal.** Here is the signification of each variable in detail:

-- **timelapserawrecordingMode:** 1 = recording to .raw file, 0 = recording to 1x bmp files with a limit of 1024 files per folder
+- **timelapserawrecordingMode:** 1 = recording to .raw file, 0 = recording to 1x bmp files with a limit of 1024 files per folder (it od course increases the folder # automatically in case of folder capacity overflow);
 - **timelapseDelay:** list of actions associated with the timelapse button.
 A value up to zero is a delay for timelapse in ms, -1 is the regular camera mode and -2 is the motion sensor mode;
 - **prettyborderMode:** >1 = pretty borders, 0 = image without border.
 Quick reboot during "NOW BOOTING... message to roll over the borders;
 - **nightMode:** 1 = allows to go decrease the sensor clock to over expose image at night, 0 = constant sensor clock;